KasunUdaraWaththeHewa/code-quality-kit/README.md

-Great!
-Since the setup is now working, here’s a clean and practical **`README.md`** that you can include with your code quality kit.
-This will guide developers on how to integrate it into their projects:

----

 ## 🔧 Code Quality Kit – IgniteX

 This Code Quality Kit provides a plug-and-play setup to enforce consistent code quality across projects using: